✨ DOWNLOAD OUR APP - Use RCAPP

 The programmable microcontroller is not used but a USB UART interface is available in Nano to manage the tasks.
 The UART interface is FT232RL.

-A programmable microcontroller is used so that the tasks could be modified easily in the system with ATMega 16U2.
+A programmable microcontroller is used so that the tasks can be modified easily in the system with ATMega 16U2.

 40 micro Ampere power is given per I/O in Nano and the power is not great to deliver big projects.